Leshkens/node-mpv-playlist/README.md

 ## Usage
 Execute `mpv-playlist` in the directory with the desired video (.avi, .mkv, .mp4) files

-## Adding a link to the Windows context menu
+## Adding link to the Windows context menu
 You need to generate the registry file, to do this run:
 `mpv-playlist generate-reg *dir* *title*` where _**dir**_ is the location where the .reg file will be saved and _**title**_ is the context menu title